Dealing with an incident

 You should produce a final version of the report with more detail following the review meeting (see below).

 An abridged version with a link to the full report should be published internally on Bikeshed, and copy should be shared with the affected clients (usually through a Zendesk ticket).
-You should check the client version by Dom for anything that might make us commercially liable, but as a rule we should be as open as possible.
+You should check the client version by James Darling for anything that might make us commercially liable, but as a rule we should be as open as possible.

 Reviewing an incident #